-Rupert Mathew's Budget and Precept for 2024/25 is focussed upon the Commissioner's priorities as contained within the Police and Crime Plan and the Strategic Policing Requirement, and ensures there are strong links with the Force Operating Model.
-The proposals did include an increase of £13 per year for a Band D property to ensure the continued sustainability of the budget across the Medium Term Financial Plan, but also requires £5.4m of efficiency savings to be found during the year.
-The proposals recommended a total revenue net budget for 2024/25 of £243m alongside a capital programme of £7m which was considered by the Police and Crime Panel in February 2024 and were unanimously supported.
+Rupert Mathew's Budget and Precept for 2025/26 is focussed upon the Commissioner's priorities as contained within the Police and Crime Plan and the Strategic Policing Requirement, and ensures there are strong links with the Force Operating Model.
+The proposals did include an increase of £14 per year for a Band D property to ensure The OPCC for Leicestershire the continued sustainability of the budget across the Medium Term Financial Plan, but also requires £1.1m of efficiency savings to be found during the year.
+The proposals recommended a total revenue net budget for 2025/26 of £254.7m alongside a capital programme of £5.6m which was considered by the Police and Crime Panel in February 2025 and were unanimously supported.